GoogleCloudPlatform/community/tutorials/compute-short-quickstart.md

 page.

 At the top is a [control panel][spotlight-control-panel] with controls for doing the following:

-* Create a VM instance or instance group
+- Create a VM instance or instance group.
-* Start, stop, reset, and delete instances
+- Start, stop, reset, and delete instances.

 The body of the page contains a [list of your VMs][spotlight-vm-list].